YX980512/YX980512.github.io/_posts/2024-04-23-fingerprint-recognition-gui-workflow.md

 ## The Dockerfile Debacle

 The process began straightforwardly, using a `Dockerfile` to create an image that would serve as an environment for a machine learning application.
-However, during the build process, an error occurred while installing `scipy`, a dependency that was critical for the project.
+However, during the build process, an error occurred while installing `spacy`, a dependency that was critical for the project.
 Here's a glimpse into the hiccup:

 ![](/images/docker_error.png "Docker Build Error")

-After scouring the build logs, it was evident that the error emerged during the `pip install` step, where `scipy` was being installed.
+After scouring the build logs, it was evident that the error emerged during the `pip install` step, where `spacy` was being installed.
 My initial guess, after consulting with the almighty Google, pointed towards a version conflict issue.

 ## Triaging the Trouble

-The most plausible cause seemed to be an underlying incompatibility between `scipy` and other packages, possibly `fastai`, which was also in the `requirements.txt` file used during the build.
+The most plausible cause seemed to be an underlying incompatibility between `spacy` and other packages.
 The conundrum of conflicting versions is not uncommon in the Python ecosystem, where one package's new release may inadvertently break another's functionality.

 ## Crafting a Solution